Josh Duggar News: Jim Bob And Michelle Reportedly Blame Long-Suffering Wife Anna For Josh’s Cheating

 Now, in the midst of news that Josh and Anna Duggar are expecting a new baby (number five) after his cheating and sexual molestation scandals exploded, it appears that Jim Bob and Michelle Duggar are targeting infidelity again in their Christian community.
 And once again, it appears that the Duggar parents are laying the blame for a cheating husband on the shoulders of his cheated upon wife.

-In footage recently uploaded to YouTube by Duggar pastor Kenny Baston, the Christian preacher can be heard lecturing his congregation about the threats of Satan to the Christian marriage, and how to prevent adultery and the division of “one flesh.”
-During his sermon, Baston refers to Josh Duggar’s parents Jim Bob and Michelle, and a lesson they had to teach at a recent “retreat.”
+In footage recently uploaded to YouTube by Duggar pastor Kenny Baston, the Christian preacher can be heard lecturing his congregation about the threats of Satan to the Christian marriage and how to prevent adultery and the division of “one flesh.”
+During his sermon, Baston refers to Josh Duggar’s parents Jim Bob and Michelle and a lesson they had to teach at a recent “retreat.”

 Check out what the Duggar pastor has to say in the video below.
 His comments regarding the Duggar adultery advice begin at the 10:10 mark and last roughly 1:30.